timohirt/terraform-provider-hetznerdns/README.md

 The following arguments are supported:

 - `name` - (Required, string) Name of the DNS zone to create.
-  Must be a valid domain with top level domain (eg. .de, .com, .io).
+Must be a valid domain with top level domain.
+Meaning `<domain>.de` or `<domain>.io`.
+Don't include sub domains on this level.
+So, no `sub.<domain>.io`.
+The Hetzner API rejects attempts to create a zone with a sub domain name.
+Use a record to create the sub domain.

 - `ttl` - (Required, int) Time to live of this zone.